graemenail/marian-examples/dev-new/README.md

 your setup.
 Additionally `-w`, the workspace, depends on how much memory your GPUs have.
 The example was tested on a pair of RTX2080s with 11GB using a workspace of 9000 MiB.
 You should reduce this if you have less available memory.
-For reproducibility, the seed is set `1111`.
+For reproducibility, the seed is set to `1111`.

 The models will be stored at `model/model.npz`.
 The training and validation sets are specified, as well as the vocabular files and their dimension.
 Logs for the